Live Baby Live: Theatrical release

 In 2019 Live Baby Live at Wembley Stadium had been remastered in 4K resolution and cinematic 16:9 widescreen accompanied with newly restored sound at Abbey Road Studios by Giles Martin and Sam Okell presented in a Dolby Atmos mix.
-Footage for the performance of "Lately" was discovered and was added, being the first time that the full length concert was released with the original setlist, the audio having been previously released as a bonus feature on the DVD release.
+Footage for the performance of "Lately" - originally edited out in the 1991 and 2003 releases - was discovered and was added, being the first time that the full length concert was released with the original setlist, the audio having been previously released as a bonus feature on the DVD release.

 The film was given a theatrical release for the first time for one-night-only in Australia and New Zealand on 14 November 2019, a U.K., Ireland and continental European release on 27 November and in North and South America on 9 December.

 A soundtrack for the concert film was released on 15 November on CD, Vinyl, and digital services.

 Background

 The film was released on DVD from a 35mm negative, however, INXS manager Chris Murphy had been looking for the original film cans for over a decade.
 Murphy searched for them in the United States and the United Kingdom; it was eventually discovered in Sydney.
 During the Ultra HD restoration process, the film was carefully restored shot-by-shot during a twelve-month period.